Shamitapunnamraju/Sales-Dashboard-using-Power-BI/README.md

 **Time-based Analysis:** Filter data based on specific time periods.
 **Installation:**

+Clone the repository to your local machine.
-Clone the repository: git clone https://github.com/your-username/superstore-dashboard.git Navigate to the project directory: cd superstore-dashboard Open index.html in your preferred web browser.
+Navigate to the project directory.
+Open the index.html file in your preferred web browser.
 **Usage:**

 Interact with charts to explore different aspects of sales data.